Carlos Noronha Feio

 Noronha Feio’s work is included in the publicationsThe Art of Not Making: The New Artist/Artisan Relationship as well as in Nature Morte: Contemporary Artists Reinvigorate the Still Life Tradition, published by Thames & Hudson.

-He is present in several private and public collections including MAAT—Fundação EDP in Lisbon, Saatchi Collection in London, and MAR—Museu de Arte do Rio in Rio de Janeiro, National Museum of Contemporary Art (Portugal) in Lisbon, Portuguese State Collection.
+He is present in several private and public collections including MAAT—Fundação EDP in Lisbon, Saatchi Collection in London, and Museu de Arte do Rio in Rio de Janeiro, National Museum of Contemporary Art (Portugal) in Lisbon, Portuguese State Collection.

 In 2020 Casa da Cerca - Centro de Arte Contemporânea, inaugurated a new permanent outdoor text sculptural artwork (crescei flores!)